What if I need to change my appointment?

 - Money and valuables

-Please don’t bring very expensive items or large amounts of money with you when coming to the hospital
+Please do not leave very expensive items or large amounts of money when you to are staying at FMC.

 - Alcohol or drugs